BMBIT-oss/PAI_WIKI/HomeAssistant.md

   password: <password>
   discovery: true
 ```
 Note that after setting MQTT_HOMEASSISTANT_AUTODISCOVERY_ENABLE = True, HomeAssistant will now auto discover the zones and partitions automatically.
 No additional yaml codes are required for configruation.yaml of HomeAssistant.
+All partitions, zones and pgms will be made available.

 Restart HomeAssistant.